ru-fix/gradle-release-plugin/README.md

  * ru.fix.gradle.release.checkoutTag: Boolean - whether to left repository with checkouted tag or with checkouted release branch.
  Useful for pipelines.
  By default createRelease will left repository pointing to release branch.
- * ru.fix.gradle.release.releaseBranch: String - which branch to select for release.
-E.g. `release/1.2` specify that release should be created based on `release/1.2` branch.
+ * ru.fix.gradle.release.releaseMajorMinorVersion: String - which Major and Minor version to select for release.
+E.g. `1.2` specify that release should be created based on `release/1.2` branch.
+In case of nextReleaseVersionDeterminationSchema MAJOR_MINOR_PATCH_FROM_TAG then current branch will be used, plugin will use Major and Minor version part from given property and Patch version part will calculate based on existing tags.
   By default current branch will be used in order to create release.

 ```
 # ----- before -----